A Family-Style Hot Chocolate & Polar Express Unit Study for Homeschool Morning Time and Family School

 Make these festive Hot Chocolate cookies to give away as a gift (if they last that long!).
 The instructions from The Soccer Mom say to cut the jumbo marshmallows in half, but we decided that cutting them in fourths (horizontally) would look better, as our marshmallows still look really tall.

 Pretend that you are having a hot chocolate and cookies party for your family and friends.
-Use the Polar Express Intermediate Math worksheet in the Free Resource Library to figure out how many cookies and hot chocolate you need to make.
+Use the Polar Express Upper Elementary Math worksheet in the Free Resource Library to figure out how many cookies and hot chocolate you need to make.

 Watch this video from Tasty to see how chocolate is made.
 Then learn about Milton Hershey, America’s most famous chocolatier in Milton Hershey, Young Chocolatier: Childhood of Famous Americans by M. M. Eboch (available on Kindle).
 Discover how Mr. Hershey persevered despite failures; his life was the quintessential American dream.